jesil94/apple-harvesting-robot-vision-system/README.md

 # 4.Create & upload the files we need for training ( i.e. “obj.zip” , “yolov4- custom.cfg”, “obj.data”, “obj.names” and “process.py” ) to your drive
 # Data set construction
-Single object with no occlusion
+Single object with no occlusion,
-Multiple objects with occlusion
+Multiple objects with occlusion,
-Clusters of apples
+Clusters of apples,
-Illumination variation
+Illumination variation,
-Shading conditions
+Shading conditions,
 Multiple objects with or without occlusion